Module: Concurrent::Actor

 IO cooperation

 Actors are running on shared thread poll which allows user to create many actors cheaply.
 Downside is that these actors cannot be directly used to do IO or other blocking operations.
-Blocking operations could starve the default_task_pool.
+Blocking operations could starve the global_fast_executor.
 However there are two options:

 Example